6 Possible Home Remedies for Urinary Tract Infections

-Cranberries and blueberries are from the same plant family and appear to have the same properties that inhibit bacteria.
-According to a study, cranberry juice prevents urinary infections.
-Also, eating this fruit whole has the same benefits.
+Cranberries and blueberries are from the same plant family and appear to have the same properties that may inhibit bacteria.
+Cranberry juice may help reduce your chances of urinary infections.

-Bromelain is an enzyme that is found in pineapples.
-In a study, people that had a urinary infection were given bromelain along with the usual round of antibiotics, and the infection went away.
-Eating a cup of pineapple will taste good and you can help get rid of your infection.
+Bromelain is an enzyme that’s found in pineapples.
+In a study, people that had a urinary infection were given bromelain along with the usual round of antibiotics and this helped heal the infection.
+Eating a cup of pineapple will taste good and it may help eliminate your infection.

 5. Vitamin C

-Some doctors are prescribing at least 5 g or more of vitamin C a day for patients that have recurring urinary tract infections.
-Vitamin C keeps your bladder healthy by essentially acidifying urine because it prevents potentially harmful bacteria from entering.
+Some doctors prescribe at least 5 g or more of vitamin C a day for patients that have recurring urinary tract infections.
+Vitamin C may help keep your bladder healthy by essentially acidifying urine because it may reduce the chances of potentially harmful bacteria entering.